wcatz/Thulsa-Doom-Snek/README.md

-This will play text to speech info for block information captured with Snek
+This will play text to speech info for block information captured with Snek.
+It looks up the pools ticker with a call to Koios.
+Can be use to follow all blocks, a single pool or a list of pools.

 install node -lts with nvm